HindJB/Supermarket-Database/README.md

 The completed database allows storing all required supermarket information.
 Queries and forms were created to retrieve and manipulate data easily.

+## Technologies and Tools Used

+- Microsoft Access: Utilized the powerful features of Access to create tables, queries, forms, and reports.
+- SQL: Wrote SQL queries to extract and manipulate data within the database.
+- User Interface Design: Employed principles of user-centered design to create intuitive and visually appealing forms

 ## Conclusion

 This project gave me good practice designing and implementing a relational database from scratch using Microsoft Access.
 I got experience mapping requirements to an initial data model, and then implementing the physical database effectively.